josh-clarke/snooarchive/README.md

 7. "About URL" can be left blank
 8. "Redirect URL" is required, but it can be anything; I used my Reddit profile URL
 9. Click "create app"
-10. In a text editor, open the `config.json.example` file
+10. In a text editor, open the `.env.example` file
-11. Back in your browser, copy and paste the string of letters and numbers under the app name into the config file as the value for `"clientId"`
+11. Back in your browser, copy and paste the string of letters and numbers under the app name into the config file as the value for `CLIENT_ID`
-12. Copy and paste the string of characters beside "secret" into the config file as the value for `"clientSecret"`
+12. Copy and paste the string of characters beside "secret" into the config file as the value for `CLIENT_SECRET`
-13. Insert your username and password into the config file
+13. Insert your Reddit username and password into the config file in the same way
-14. Save the file as `config.json`
+14. Save the file as `.env`

 ## Using the Script